ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 Alternative adding extra commas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+1. The main non-controversial alternative of **Unordered** Extra Commas is **NonData** Extra Commas (allowing extra commas in non-data structures),
+   which is in the same places as "Unordered" without records.

+   The author didn't see anyone against extra commas in records.

-1. The proposal suggests to allow trailing and leading commas at the same time, but the committee could choose instead to only allow one of
+2. The proposal suggests to allow trailing and leading commas at the same time, but the committee could choose instead to only allow one of
    trailing or leading commas at the same time.
 This would be a bit stricter.

    The main benefit of the OR-version is that Cabal already supports this liberalisation.